 Summer Hair and scalp tips for men and women

 1) Tanning in the hot sun is not only bad for your skin but it can also lead to hair dryness.
 To prevent this problem from occurring, it is ideal to lay off the blow dryer and hair irons during this time.
 There is no better time than summer to embrace your natural hair texture.
 Avoiding hot styling tools will also help reduce breakage, which is the primary care of frizz.
 The problem is even more common during the summer since your locks tend to be drier than usual.
+So, you should follow this on of the best hair and scalp tips.

 2) You should always use an after-shampoo conditioner whatever your hair type.
 Pour a small quantity into the palm of your hand, rub your hands together and smooth the conditioner over the hair, paying particular attention to the ends.
 Do not rub into the scalp or put the conditioner on the hair near the scalp.
 Rinse immediately.
 Many people believe that leaving conditioner your hair is better for it.
 That is a false myth.
 There is no reason to leave conditioner in your hair for any length of time.
 A well-formulated conditioner should act on the hair immediately.